Weirdnemo/Job-Swipe/README.md

-# 💼 Job Tinder — A Smarter Way to Swipe Into Your Next Job
+# 💼 Job Swipe — A Smarter Way to Swipe Into Your Next Job

 **Job Tinder** is a fast, AI-powered job-matching platform that reimagines the job hunt as a swipe-based experience.
 Think Tinder — but for jobs — and way more useful.

 ---

-## 🚀 What is Job Tinder?
+## 🚀 What is Job Swipe?

 Job Tinder bridges the gap between traditional job portals and the short attention span of modern users.